zhangjianagry/Identifying-code/README.md

 2.Maybe we can adjust the architecture of cnn.

-3.The problems in the cnn.py to fix it.
+3.The problems in the cnn.py to fix.